Rijksdienst voor het Cultureel Erfgoed/Cultural Heritage Agency of the Netherlands, Smallepad 5, 3811 MG Amersfoort

 The intended participants of the conference are those who are involved in (future) built heritage projects based on participatory governance: policy makers, local, regional and national public authorities, owners and managers of built heritage, heritage professionals, heritage researchers, planners and architects.
 The conference will be held in English.
 Participants are invited to actively participate in workshops.
 Poster presentations are welcome.
 A book corner will be installed where speakers and participants can present relevant publications.

-The Cultural Heritage Agency of the Netherlands is organising this conference in the context of the European Joint Programming Initiative on Cultural Heritage and Global Change (JPICH).
-The JPICH is one of the ten ongoing Joint Programming Initiatives seeking to increase the value of relevant national and EU Research and Development investments by joint planning, implementation and evaluation of national research programmes.
+The Cultural Heritage Agency of the Netherlands is organising this conference in the context of JHEP2, a project for the Joint Programming Initiative on Cultural Heritage and Global Change (JPICH) Partnership within the Horizon 2020 – Societal Challenges 5 framework.
+The JPICH is one of the ten ongoing Joint Programming Initiatives.
+It is part of an EU initiative with Member States to tackle more effectively common European challenges in Research and Innovation key areas, by joint planning, implementation and evaluation of national research programmes.

 The JPICH is directed at promoting the safeguarding of cultural heritage in its broader meaning, including tangible, intangible and digital assets.
 It promotes a joint multidisciplinary approach to cultural heritage sustainability which arises from research.
-This conference is one of its flagship events in the context of the European Year of Cultural Heritage 2018.
+This conference will contribute to the ongoing process of aligning EU and national research agendas on cultural heritage.
+It is one of the flagship events of the JPICH in the context of the European Year of Cultural Heritage 2018.

 Recently in cultural heritage we have seen a shift from government towards governance, implying an active involvement of relevant stakeholders.
 We also see a shift from governance and participation towards participatory governance.
 Private actors, civil society organisations, NGOs, the voluntary sector and interested citizens are to be involved in the whole process of decision making, planning, implementation, monitoring and evaluation of cultural heritage policies and programmes.